LukeMoody01/animate_it/README.md

 Since the original animate_do is not being maintained, I have decided to create this package that will add a LOT more animations including complex animations using Matrix4.

+To see the road map, view the open [issues](https://github.com/LukeMoody01/animate_it/issues)

 # Available **Animations**

 ## FadeIn Animations